Body of Sin

 Body of Sin.
 (Rom 6:6).
 If the body is the Prophetic Word, can it be said of sin?
 In a sense, yes, but not in the way the reader might imagine.
 The Word does not provide a perfect vision of transcendence, only an adequate one, just as the body is an adequate analog of the resurrection body.

-The “body of sin” is a body transitory and limited, both positionally and organically, giving some clarity and some obscurity in comparison to the beatific vision of God and the final state of God’s economy (1 Co 13:12).
-The PW provides us with an adequate vision, a partial one, quite like the infirmities of the physical body and carnal mind which are a constant challenge to our hunger for a complete revelation.
-Paul’s use of “body” is primarily about the carnal mind (8:6–7), not the body itself, the word “flesh” (sarx, v.8) covering both the carnal mind and body.
-Ours is mostly a noetic infirmity.
-Paul is being proleptic in saying, “For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.
-Now if we are dead with Christ, we believe that we shall also live with him” (Ro 6:5–7).
-This applies not only to the Person of Christ but to a perfect revelation of Christ that is now obscured by a fallen body.
+Paul speaks proleptically when he writes, “For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.
+Now if we are dead with Christ, we believe that we shall also live with him” (Romans 6:5–7).
+This is not only a reference to the Person of Christ, but also to the perfected revelation of Christ, which is now obscured by our fallen, interpretively hindered state.

 This website uses cookies.